eshanrnh/UmbracoDocs/16/umbraco-workflow/getting-started/test.md

 - First item with lowercase
 - Second Item starting with uppercase
-- third item with lowercase again
+- Third item with lowercase again
 - `cmd`

 1. Numbered list item one
-2. numbered list item two (lowercase start)
+2. Numbered list item two (lowercase start)
 3. Numbered List Item Three (uppercase start)

 ## Contractions and informal language

-Don't use contractions like can't, won't, shouldn't in official docs.
+Don't use contractions like can't, won't, shouldn't in official documentation.
 It's better to write do not, will not, should not.
 gonna test informal language like gonna and kinda too.
+It's so simple to do it.

 ## Passive voice vs active voice